openservicemesh/osm/tests/scale/README.md

 Current tests leverage the existing test framework to deploy OSM and repeat a work operation (iteration) till the validation phase of the iteration fails.
 How and what does the iteration do is up to the test, so implementation is free to scale any resource/s till failure.

 The framework provides helpers to track profiling information through the overall test and individual iterations.
 Some of most relevant metrics are automatically captured during the test, but more exclusive metrics for speicific tests might have to be implemented.
-Gathering these metrics require a Prometheus instance scraping both the envoy endpoints and the K8s api servers.
+Gathering these metrics requires a Prometheus instance scraping both the envoy endpoints and the K8s api servers.

 The current set of metrics aimed to be automatically tracked across iteration for any set of resources specified in the test are:
 - CPU Average loads, for each iteration for each tracked resource.